Methods of apportioning and contesting penalties by members of a joint group

 If one of the members of a joint grouping also intends to contest the distribution resulting from the general statement of the grouping, which the contracting authority has operated between them in accordance with the indications provided by the joint representative, it is up to him, failing to find between them an amicable resolution, to present conclusions directed against the other companies members of the group tending to the settlement, by the administrative judge, of the final distribution of these penalties between them.

 If the judge grants this request, in whole or in part, he takes it into account in establishing the balance specific to each member company.
-Concretely, this challenge must be made in the context of the challenge of the account by calling in guarantee the agent and the other member (s) of the grouping if he also intends to contest the distribution of the penalties between them and the administrative judge will be competent to deal with all of these conclusions.
+Concretely, this challenge must be made in the context of the challenge of the statement by calling in guarantee the agent and the other member (s) of the grouping if he also intends to contest the distribution of the penalties between them and the administrative judge will be competent to deal with all of these conclusions.

 If the judge finds on the occasion of the contestation of his statement by a member of the grouping that the client has taken into account a number of days of excessive delays, he must begin by reducing the overall amount of the penalties.
 It is only subsequently that he will have to check whether this reduction should result in a reduction in the amount of the penalties charged to the applicant.
 If this is not the case, this error will not have the effect of reducing the applicant's share.

-If the dispute concerns only the distribution of penalties between the members of the joint group, the applicant must accept the statement but may then act against the other members of the group, on the basis of their quasi-tort liability because this action will not be not based on the application of the grouping agreement, but on the delays committed by the other members of the grouping in the execution of the public contract, which will have caused it damage.
+If the dispute relates only to the distribution of penalties only between the members of the joint group, the applicant must accept the statement but may then act against the other members of the group, on the basis of their quasi-tort liability because this action will not be not based on the application of the grouping agreement, but on the delays committed by the other members of the grouping in the execution of the public contract, which will have caused it damage.

 This action also falls under the jurisdiction of the administrative judge (TC, 2 June 2008, London Lloyds Subscribers, n ° 3621, p.
 555).
 The members of a joint grouping can thus seek the responsibility of the joint representative if they consider that he has committed a fault for having communicated to the contracting authority of the erroneous, imprecise or insufficient indications, provided that this resulted for they financial or economic damage.